 - The gestational age of your baby

-- Hospital protocols and availability of resources
+- Hospital protocols and resource availability

 How Does the Type of Previous Cesarean Affect Induction Choices?